 Et ne nos inducas in tentationem, sed libera nos a malo.
 The final double petition asks for God's protection — first from temptation (the trials that might lead us away from Him), then from evil itself.
 "Deliver us from evil" (libera nos a malo) can be read as "deliver us from the Evil One" — from Satan himself.
 The Catechism (CCC 2850-2854) explains that this final petition encompasses our whole spiritual struggle and asks God to bring us safely to the end.

-The Our Father in the Rosary
+How is the Our Father prayed in the Rosary?

 Related prayers: Hail Mary Prayer — the heart of each decade; Glory Be Prayer — closes each decade; Apostles' Creed — prayed at the opening of the Rosary.